BtheGit/redux-redux/README.md

 }
 ```

+> Before we go any further, if you are asking yourselves how we validate new input (like making sure a new mood is a string), then you have been paying attention!
+As it stands, we no longer do that in the API since it no longer knows what types of state it is adding/replacing/deleting - it is now an agnostic API.
+When we have built it up a bit further we'll start to see likely places to put this kind of validation again.
+If you wanted to stop here and use this store object in a real program, you'd simply have to move that validation back into the outer program before it called ourStore.changeState().

 ### Chapter 6: A new complication makes things easier

-We talked earlier about race conditions.
-When we can't predict the order of actions.
-That means we also can't predict the state that the actions act on.
+Earlier we touched briefly on race conditions.
+When problems are caused because we can't predict the order of actions (which means we also can't predict the state that the actions act on).
 So there are a few things that we should consider doing to make changeState() more predictable.

 Let's focus on all those action checks first.
 Right now we are receiving action objects directly into the same function that is changing the state.
 What if we created a separate function that was responsible for processing actions?
-Then we could handle all the validity checks and other stuff (like saving a log of actions for time travel debugging) in one place and just focus on changing state in another place.
+Then we could handle all the action validition checks and other stuff (like saving a log of actions for time travel debugging) in one place and just focus on changing state in another place.

 ```javascript
 let ourStore = {